emard/esp32s3-ptp/README.md

 Micropython implementation of USB PTP (picture transfer) protocol for esp32s3. esp32s3 acts like still image camera to present a simple file-based filesystem to the host.
-Filesystem is not block based like FAT.
+Filesystem is not block based like FAT so it doesn't need some "eject" or "clean unmount" before unplugging.

 # Linux